 Tiger’s Nest or Taktsang Monastery is one of the most popular tourist places in (Paro) Bhutan.
 It is famous for the wonderful and the sacred monastery of Guru Rinpoche.
 It is also considered a place of pilgrimage.
 Similarly, an easy short hiking gives you the majestic views of the Paro valleys.

 Key attractions: The tiger’s nest, the cave temple inside the monastery, the panoramic views of the Paro valleys.

 2. Rinpung Dzong, Paro

-Rinpung Dzong is a beautiful and amazing dzong of Bhutan, with towering walls, built in the 16th century.
-Known as the Fortress on a Heap of Jewels, Rinpung Dzong is among the best tourist destination to visit in Bhutan and a classic example of Bhutanese architecture and deep-rooted traditions.
+Rinpung Dzong is a beautiful and amazing dzong of Bhutan.
+It has towering walls built in the 16th century.
+It is popular as the Fortress on a Heap of Jewels.
+Rinpung Dzong is among the best tourist destination to visit in Bhutan.
+A classic example of Bhutanese architecture and deep-rooted traditions.

 Main attractions: Beautiful and amazing monasteries and wall paintings related to Buddhism

 Punakha Dzong is the second largest Dzong in Bhutan (The Land of Thunder Dragon) ).
 It is known for its brilliant structure.
 It is among the famous tourist places to visit in Bhutan.
 The dzong speaks volumes about the traditions and beautiful stories of the Buddhist culture.
 Do not miss your sightseeing tour.

 Main attractions: The intricate paintings and the architecture of the fort, sacred relics of the Southern Drukpa Lineage of Kagyu school of Tibetan Buddhism.